algorinfo/rawdata/README.md

 - PUT /{namespace}/{key}
   - 201 if created, anything else = fail
+  - If the path already exist, the data will be replaced with the new sent.

+- POST /{namespace}/{key}
+  - 201 if created, anything else = fail

 - DELETE /{namespace}/{key}
   - 200 Deleted

 - GET /{namespace}/
   - List files as an API, base64 encoded data.
   - This should be moved to the API endpoints.
 Filter options will be included